Conveuropean logo

 Dublin Ireland

 At the beginning of January I left Dublin, closing one of the most interesting and eventful chapters of my life.
-On the day I left the city I woke up early to finish up all the paperwork and all the tasks I had to do before I left Ireland.
-When I was bringing some clothes to charity I was welcomed by this beautiful Sunrise with amazing colors and a bird passing by.
-I always will have some really good memories about my time in Éire.
+On the day I left the city, I woke up early to finish up all the paperwork and all the tasks I had to do before I left Ireland.
+When I was bringing some clothes to charity, I was welcomed by this beautiful sunrise with amazing colors and a bird passing by.
+I will always have some really good memories about my time in Éire.

 Old Town Nice from Colline du Chateau